 If the answer is "nowhere," they'll go somewhere else.

 • Training opportunities.
-Courses, workshops, brand education.
-Investment in their skills shows you see a future with them.
+Courses, workshops, and brand education all show your team that you see a future with them.

 • Stretch opportunities.
-Let people try new things.
-Train someone to do colour who's only done cuts.
-Give someone responsibility for retail ordering.
+Let people try new things, like training a stylist who's only done cuts to do colour, or giving someone responsibility for retail ordering.

 Talk to your team.
 Really talk.

-Not just about work.
-Not just when there's a problem.
+And not just about work or just when there's a problem.

 • Team meetings.
-Share what's happening with the business.
-Upcoming changes, how the salon's doing, plans for the future.
-People want to feel included.
+Share what's happening with the business: upcoming changes, how the salon's doing, plans for the future.
+People want to feel included in the bigger picture.

 • Open door.
-If someone has a problem, can they come to you?
-Or do they know they'll be dismissed?
+If someone has a problem, can they actually come to you, or do they know they'll be dismissed?

-Most issues that end in someone leaving could have been caught and fixed months earlier.
-If you'd asked.
-If they'd felt safe to answer honestly.
+Most issues that end in someone leaving could have been caught and fixed months earlier, if you'd asked, and if they'd felt safe to answer honestly.

 Deal with problems before they spread

-One difficult person can poison a whole team.
-Gossip, negativity, drama—it spreads.
+One difficult person can poison a whole team because gossip, negativity, and drama spread fast.

 • Address issues early.
-A quiet word now prevents a blowup later.
+A quiet word now prevents a blowup three months down the line.

 • Be consistent.
-Rules that apply to some but not others breed resentment.
+Rules that apply to some staff but not others breed resentment quickly.

 • Don't let stars get away with bad behaviour.
 A high-earning stylist who makes everyone miserable costs you more than they bring in.

-Protecting your team culture sometimes means having uncomfortable conversations.
-Have them anyway.
+Protecting your team culture sometimes means having uncomfortable conversations, but you'll be glad you had them before the damage spread.

 Small things that matter more than you think

 • Rotas that respect their lives.
-Flexibility when they need it.
-Consistency when they want it.
-Ask what works for them.
+Flexibility when they need it, consistency when they want it, and a genuine conversation about what works for them.

 • A decent break area.
-Somewhere that isn't a cramped cupboard.
+Somewhere that isn't a cramped cupboard with a broken kettle.

 • Good equipment.
-Blunt scissors and broken dryers make everyone's day worse.
+Blunt scissors and broken dryers make everyone's day worse, and they signal that you don't care enough to invest.

-• Saying thank you.
-Specifically.
-"Thanks for handling that difficult client so well."
-Not generic.
-Noticed.
+• Saying thank you, specifically.
+"Thanks for handling that difficult client so well" lands much better than a generic "good job, team."

-None of this costs much.
-All of it shows you care.
+None of this costs much, but all of it shows your team that you actually care about their working lives.

 When someone's thinking of leaving

-• Withdrawal.
-Less chatty, less engaged, just doing the minimum.
+• They withdraw, becoming less chatty, less engaged, and doing the bare minimum.

-• Taking calls outside.
-More "appointments" during work hours.
+• They start taking calls outside and have more "appointments" during work hours.

-• Sudden interest in their client list or holiday balance.
+• They develop a sudden interest in their client list or holiday balance.

-If you notice these, don't wait.
-Have the conversation.
-"You seem a bit flat lately.
-Everything okay?"
+If you notice any of this, don't wait.
+Just ask: "You seem a bit flat lately, is everything okay?"

-Sometimes they'll tell you what's wrong and you can fix it.
-Sometimes they've already decided.
-But at least you'll know.
+Sometimes they'll tell you what's wrong and you can fix it, and sometimes they've already decided to go.
+Either way, at least you'll know where you stand.

 If they do leave

-Handle it well.
-The industry is small.
-How you treat departing staff becomes your reputation.
+Handle it well, because the industry is small and how you treat departing staff becomes your reputation.

 • Don't take it personally.
 People's careers are theirs to manage.

 • Stay professional.
-No badmouthing.
-No making their notice period miserable.
+No badmouthing, and no making their notice period miserable.

-• Wish them well.
-Genuinely.
-Some come back.
-Some send you good people.
+• Wish them well, genuinely.
+Some come back eventually, and some send you good people down the line.

 The goal isn't zero turnover

-Some turnover is natural.
-People move, life changes, careers develop in different directions.
+Some turnover is natural because people move, life changes, and careers develop in different directions.

-The goal is keeping the people you want to keep.
-Losing them because you didn't pay attention, didn't invest, or didn't create a place worth staying—that's avoidable.
+The goal is keeping the people you want to keep, and the avoidable bit is losing them because you didn't pay attention, didn't invest, or didn't create a place worth staying.